TBD54566975/open-source-programs/ROADMAP.md

 # TBD Development Roadmap

 Welcome to the TBD Development Roadmap.
-Here we describe the high-level focus of our efforts, chunked into timeboxed deliverables as Milestones.
-This appraoch lets teams opererate with autonomy, while ensuring that everyone moves in the same direction.
+Here we describe the high-level focus of our efforts, chunked into time-boxed deliverables as Milestones.
+This approach lets teams operate with autonomy, while ensuring that everyone moves in the same direction.

 Milestones are encoded as a set of goals, defined by the